 Emanuele Piccinno was born in Rome in 1973 and has been a Director of Eni since May 2020.
 Expert in the sustainability of energy systems, he has carried out consulting and training activities in the energy and environmental field since 2003.
+From September 2021, he is a member of the Executive Board of the National Association of the Gas Industry (ANIGAS).
 Member of the Italian Chapter of the International Solar Energy Society, a non-profit association for the promotion of the use of Renewable Energy Sources from 2004 to 2008, and of the Research Unit "Innovation, Energy and Sustainability" in the Interuniversity Research Centre for Sustainable Development, Sapienza University of Rome from 2004 to 2013.

 He was also technical director of E-cube Srl, an energy and environmental services company in Rome from 2009 to 2013.

-From 2011 to 2013 he was Professor at the Università della Tuscia in Viterbo; from 2013 to 2017 he was a consultant- senior researcher at the University Consortium of Industrial and Managerial Economics (CUEIM) in Rome He also served as a legislative consultant for energy and transport to the Chamber of Deputies during the 17th Legislature.
-From July 2018 to September 2019 he was head of the support staff of the Undersecretary of State for Energy at the Ministry for Economic Development.
+From 2011 to 2013 he was Professor at the Università della Tuscia in Viterbo; from 2013 to 2017 he was a consultant - senior researcher at the University Consortium of Industrial and Managerial Economics (CUEIM) in Rome.

+He also served as a legislative consultant for energy and transport to the Chamber of Deputies during the 17th Legislature.

+From July 2018 to September 2019 he was head of the support staff of the Undersecretary of State for Energy at the Ministry for Economic Development; from October 2019 to May 2020 he was Councillor for Energy Issues at the Ministry for Economic Development.

 He graduated in Economics and Trade from the "Sapienza" University of Rome.
 He also obtained a PhD in "Sustainable development and international cooperation - energy and environmental technologies for development" from the same university, as well as having followed an advanced training course in "Environmental certification in the European Union".